Image of two doctors reviewing a patient chart.

 The Fiscal Reality: Prevention vs. Crisis

-Pillar 1: Reviving the "Roving Nurse" Network
+Pillar 1: Reviving the "Proactive Care" Network

-• Preventative Wellness Checks: Roving nurses and peer specialists will visit patients in their homes to ensure medication compliance and stability.
+• Preventative Wellness Checks: By funding "Roving Nurses" and peer specialists to visit individuals in their homes, we ensure medication stability and provide a consistent human connection.

 Pillar 2: Intermediary Care Centers (Jail Diversion)